 Ray tracing with uLisp

-This is a simple ray tracer written in uLisp, and running on an Adafruit ItsyBitsy M4.
-It plots a colour image to a 160x128 colour TFT display.
+This is a simple ray tracer written in uLisp, running on a colour TFT display.
+The scene contains five spheres and a plane.

-On an Adafruit ItsyBitsy M4 this scene containing five spheres and a plane takes approximately 230 seconds to render.
-It occupies about 1460 Lisp objects, and should also run nicely on an Arduino Due or ESP32.
+On an Adafruit ItsyBitsy M4 it occupies about 1460 Lisp objects and takes about 230 seconds.
+It should also run nicely on an Arduino Due or ESP32.

 For details of the wiring to the TFT display, and the display interface, see Plotting to a colour TFT display.
 Alternatively you could modify the program to plot to a different display.